bdj34/llama.cpp_data_extraction/README.md

 ## Compiling on Windows

-Unzip and expand the .tar.gz (using 7zip)
+Unzip and expand the .tar.gz (using 7zip), then change directory into the expanded directory.

 *(Untested by me — instructions copied from `llama.cpp`.
 Refer to the main repo for support.)*
 - Building for Windows (x86, x64 and arm64) with MSVC or clang as compilers:
     - Install Visual Studio 2022, e.g. via the [Community Edition](https://visualstudio.microsoft.com/vs/community/).
 In the installer, select at least the following options (this also automatically installs the required additional tools like CMake,...):